badrap/docs.badrap.io/docs/apps/azure.md

 # Microsoft Azure

 This app allows you to synchronize your Microsoft Azure assets into Badrap and receive security notifications about them.
-The app fetches a list of your organization's public IP addresses from your Azure installation with your consent, and adds those assets under your Badrap user account.
+The app fetches a list of your organization's public IP addresses and DNS entries from your Azure installation with your consent, and adds those assets under your Badrap user account.

 ## Install the Azure app in Badrap